Soho House membership: a guide

-Debating whether or not to get a Soho House membership in 2023?
-In this guide, I share my own experiences as a Soho House member, as well as some top tips to consider for your application.
+Debating whether or not to get a Soho House membership in 2024?
+In this guide, I share my own experiences as a Soho House member for several years, as well as some top tips to consider for your application.
 By the end, you should be clearer on whether or not a Soho House membership is for you!
+This article has been refreshed to reflect new prices and information for 2024, so you can rest assured it’s fully up to date.

 We’ve all seen the photos on social media of people sat on the iconic striped poolside loungers in the London sun at Shoreditch House, or enjoying Sunday lunch at 76 Dean Street and thought with envy: ‘how do I get a Soho House membership?’
 In this guide, I’ll share how to go about becoming a member, discuss whether or not it’s worth it based on my own experiences as a member, and give application tips on how to tackle the waiting list.
 I’ll also cover the cost of a Soho House membership, share the global locations, and the types of membership available.
 All in one comprehensive guide.
 So, let’s get started…